Quantitative Research Report · February 2026

 The regime analysis yields perhaps the most compelling evidence of genuine alpha.

 The portfolio is profitable in all three market regimes.
-During the 20 months when the NASDAQ-100 declined by more than 2%, the portfolio achieved a mean return of +4.13% with a 55% win rate.
+During the 20 months when the NASDAQ-100 declined by more than 2%, the portfolio achieved a mean return of +3.72% with an 80% win rate.
 This is inconsistent with beta-driven returns, which by definition would be negative during market declines.
+The 80% win rate in bear markets is particularly notable — the VIX-based risk overlay reduces position sizes during elevated volatility, preserving capital while still capturing profitable signals.

 7. Robustness: Sub-Period Analysis